shadabunique/blocks-puzzle/README.md

-# blocks_puzzle
+# Blocks Puzzle

-Application demonstrating the use of Drag widget
+A Flutter based game demonstrating the use of different widgets e.g Draggable